 What is the average cost of gynecomastia surgery?

 The cost of your gynecomastia surgery will depend on the extent of your procedure.
 Gynecomastia surgery is tailored to the specific needs of the patient.
-Some men require liposuction while others benefit from skin and tissue excision.
-The final price will reflect the techniques applied and factor in additional fees from the anesthetic, facility, and post-surgical dressings.
+Some men require liposuction while others benefit from skin and tissue removal.
+Therefore, the final price will reflect the techniques applied and factor in additional fees from the anesthetic, facility, and post-surgical dressings.

 Is gynecomastia surgery safe?